-There are two low emission zones in the UK, the largest scheme is in operation in London (Transport for London's Low Emission Zone page - opens in a new window) and restricts diesel engine vehicles over 3.5 tonnes, buses, coaches, large vans and minibuses while the Norwich LEZ restricts buses.
-More information about this scheme can be downloaded here:
+There are several low emission zones in the UK, including cities of Brighton, Norwich and Oxford.
+However, the largest scheme in operation is in London (Transport for London’s Low Emission Zone) and restricts diesel engine vehicles over 3.5 tonnes, buses, coaches, large vans and minibuses while the remaining LEZs currently restrict buses.
+London is also home to the UK’s first ultra low emission zone (ULEZ).

-A report on behalf of Defra investigating the feasibility of developing a certification scheme for technology retrofitted to HDVs to abate NOx emissions is available to download here.
+A report on behalf of Defra investigating the feasibility of developing a certification scheme for technology retrofitted to Heavy Duty Vehicles to abate NOx emissions is available to download on the UK-AIR website.